intel-analytics/ipex-llm/docs/docs/index.md

 ```

 ## _Built-in deep learning models_
-Analytics Zoo provides several built-in deep learning models that you can use for a variety of problem types, such as *object detection*, *image classification*, *text classification*, *recommendation*, *anomaly detection*, *text matching*, etc.
+Analytics Zoo provides several built-in deep learning models that you can use for a variety of problem types, such as *object detection*, *image classification*, *text classification*, *recommendation*, *anomaly detection*, *text matching*, *sequence to sequence*,  etc.

 ### _Object detection API_
 Using *Analytics Zoo Object Detection API* (including a set of pretrained detection models such as SSD and Faster-RCNN), you can easily build your object detection applications (e.g., localizing and identifying multiple objects in images and videos), as illustrated below.
 (See more details [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/object-detection/))